eitanlees/eitanlees.github.io/_posts/2020-01-21-altair-stack.md

 So back to the story, the JSON which Altair produces is a Vega-Lite spec.
 The spec is a JSON file which describes the visualization using a high-level visualization grammar.
-It is considered high level because some useful default are assumed.
-For instance, Vega-Lite will automatically produce appropriate scales and legends rather than you having to specify every component of your visualization.
+It is considered high level because some useful defaults are assumed.
+For instance, Vega-Lite will automatically produce appropriate scales and legends rather than having you specify every component of your visualization.

-Understanding the visualization grammar is <b>critical</b> in knowing what Vega-Lite is capable of visualizing as well as Altair.
+Understanding the visualization grammar is <b>critical</b> in knowing what Vega-Lite (and therefore Altair) is capable of visualizing.

 The Vega-Lite project is more than just a specification.
 Vega-Lite specs are compiled to a more detailed  Vega spec before it is rendered.
 The Vega-Lite